xcore/sc_lcd/doc/examples.rst

 Getting Started
 +++++++++++++++

    #.
-Plug the XA-SK-LCD Slice Card into the 'TRIANGLE' slot of the Slicekit Core Board
+Plug the XA-SK-LCD Slice Card into the 'TRIANGLE' slot of the sliceKIT Core Board
    #.
-Plug the XA-SK-XTAG2 Card into the Slicekit Core Board.
+Plug the XA-SK-XTAG2 Card into the sliceKIT Core Board.
    #.
 Click on the ``app_touch_controller_lib_demo`` and build the project.
    #.
 Run the demo.